danbev/learning-assembly/README.md

 ## Assembler
-The project only contains small programs to help me learn assembler.
+This project only contains small programs to help me learn assembler.

 [gas](./gas) Contains examples using the GNU Assembler.
 [nasm](./nasm) Contains examples using the Netwide Assembler.